-PHYS 100 - Physical Science for Elementary Education Majors (3 credits)
+PHYS 100 - PHYSICAL SCIENCE FOR ELEMENTARY EDUCATION MAIORS (3 credits)

 An introduction to the scientific method and some major topics in physics, including forces and motion, energy, gravity, electricity and magnetism, thermodynamics, and optics.
 Hands-on activities and projects are an important part of this course which aims to prepare future educators to bring science activities into their classrooms.
 3 lecture hours and 1 75-minute activity period.